Questions and answers CSRD and ESRS

 1. Ensure that top management has knowledge about the CSRD and recognizes the importance of the CSRD.

-2. Read the CSRD and the ESRS.
-See below listed useful links for more information.
+2. Read the CSRD, ESRS, and VSME.
+Find useful links below for more information.

 3. Identify which departments and individuals within your organisation are already collecting information on the requested data points.